chiroptical/learn-you-some-erlang/README.md

 Working through: https://learnyousomeerlang.com

-Current section: https://learnyousomeerlang.com/building-otp-applications aka Chapter 19
+Current section: Chapter 22, Setting up release for processquest

+TODO: Need to rebuild the release with the crypto changes

 Notes
 ---